abivia/hydration/README.md

 [![coverage report](https://gitlab.com/abivia/hydration/badges/main/coverage.svg)](https://gitlab.com/abivia/hydration/-/commits/main)
 [![pipeline status](https://gitlab.com/abivia/hydration/badges/main/pipeline.svg)](https://gitlab.com/abivia/hydration/-/commits/main)

+Hydration is designed to make JSON and YAML configuration files more user intuitive while providing robust validation and smart creation of data structures.

+Hydration
-Hydration populates complex data structures from user editable JSON or YAML sources.
+- Populates complex data structures from user editable JSON or YAML sources.
+- Creates simple generic class structures suitable for JSON/YAML encoding, automatically removing unwanted properties, rearranging properties into a user-friendly order, and simplifying redundant constructs to simplify the generated files.

 If your application
 - has configurations with several levels of nesting,
 - needs to validate user editable data in configuration files,
 - is spending a lot of effort converting the stdClass objects created by `json_decode()` or `yaml_parse()` to